- What to see

+What to see**

 - Price: €100–€995

 - Accommodation Nearby: Don't miss this event and stay in one of these apartments in the L'Hospitalet de Llobregat neighbourhood

 - Buy Tickets: Buy tickets on the official website

 - Website: Smart City Expo official website

-Smart City Expo is an event dedicated to making urban cities more sustainable and efficient using technology, or in other words, creating ‘smart cities’.
+Smart City Expo is an event dedicated to making urban cities more sustainable and efficient using technology by creating ‘smart cities’.
 For example, street lights and traffic controls can be controlled wirelessly to reduce energy costs.
-Additionally, sensors can be used in a number of different ways, for example monitoring water mains for leaks, monitoring air quality for pollution levels and much more.
+Additionally, sensors can be used in a number of different ways, such as monitoring water mains for leaks, monitoring air quality for pollution levels and much more.

 The Smart City Expo World Congress brings together over 400 influencers and innovators from around the world to share their knowledge, debate the challenges faced by cities and encourage inventive ideas to develop more sustainable and smarter cities.
-It is the only event to unite global institutions, academic leaders, business, entrepreneurs and more.
+It's the only event to unite global institutions, academic leaders, business, entrepreneurs and more.

 Why do we need smart cities?

 The world is consistently growing and urbanising, with the world’s population expected to reach 8.5 billion by 2030, increasing by 1.2 billion from the current population.
 By 2050, the world’s population is expected to reach 9.7 billion.
-These expected increases mean that all regions in the world will need to urbanise further, especially in Asia and Africa, where the fastest growing cities are located.
+These expected increases mean that all regions of the world will need to urbanise further, especially in Asia and Africa, where the fastest growing cities are located.

 With a growing population comes a number of challenges in which cities must face together.
-These challenges include climate change, traffic congestion, pollution, lack of housing to name a few.
+These challenges include climate change, traffic congestion, pollution and lack of housing to name a few.
 One way to efficiently manage these issues is through the use of technology.